 An upright, baited pint jar will trap cockroaches if the jar is placed where the roaches are likely to find it.
 A 2-inch wide band of petroleum jelly on the inside lip of the jar or dusting the inside of the jar with talcum powder, will prevent trapped roaches from escaping.
 Kill the insects by dropping them into hot water.
 Bait the jar with apples or potatoes.
 Banana peels are most attractive to German cockroaches.
 Change the bait frequently.
 If no roaches are trapped in 2 to 3 days, move the traps to a different location.
 Commercial traps are also available.

 Boric acid has low toxicity to humans and pets, but is a stomach poison to roaches.
 The dust acts as a “tracking powder” because the roaches get it on their feet and bodies.
 When they clean themselves, they get the boric acid into their digestive system.
 It does not repel the insects before they eat it and gives good residual control.
-However, it takes about a week to start killing.
+It takes about a week to start killing.

 Silica aerogel dust absorbs and erodes the waterproof layer of wax on the roach’s body and causes death by dehydration.
 Apply the dust in cracks, crevices and void areas (under refrigerators, sinks, etc.) that are not readily accessible to children or pets.
 Do not apply to food or dishes.
 Do not use this dust in damp or wet areas, or effectiveness will be reduced.
 Apply only a thin layer (just enough to be seen); more is not necessary.
 Repeat applications as needed.